Braden++

 This also worked on my local machine and didn’t work in GHA.
 Honestly, I would love to know why, but I gave up on this train of thought and switched gears.

-What if the environment variables could be captured from the script, and set them in the main PowerShell session?
+What if the environment variables could be captured from the script, and then set in the main PowerShell session?
 The key here is to silence the script’s own output with >nul, and then use the set command to display all the currently set environment variables.

 cmd /c "..\vs-install\VC\Auxiliary\Build\vcvars64.bat >nul && set"